getsentry/devenv/README.md

 `devenv delete`

 This is the opposite of `sync`.
-It deletes a repo's dev environment.
+It deletes a repo's dev environment if you're in a repo.
+Optionally, you can also perform even more drastic deletions:
+- `--colima`: remove global colima state
+- `--uninstall`: completely uninstalls devenv itself

 `devenv doctor`